alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 1. Select the sampling indicator in the top-right of your exploration.
 2. Choose "More detailed results" from the dropdown.

-This may increase processing time.
+Note that this will increase processing time.

 ---